-Sickness benefit: The benefit is equal to 60% of earnings in the last 3 months and is payable after a 3-day waiting period.
-Benefits are payable for up to 52 weeks; may be extended in special cases.
+Sickness benefit: The benefit is equal to 60% of the insured's earnings in the last 3 months and is paid after a 3-day waiting period for up to 52 weeks; may be extended in special cases.

-Maternity benefit: The benefit is equal to 50% of earnings and is payable for 30 days before and 90 days after the expected date of childbirth.
+Maternity benefit: The benefit is equal to 50% of the insured's earnings and is paid for 30 days before and 90 days after the expected date of childbirth.

-Funeral grant: 80,000 colones is payable for the funeral of the insured or his or her spouse or partner.
+Funeral grant: 80,000 colones is paid for the funeral of the insured or his or her spouse or partner.